lucasasmith/rewards/docs/data_quality_results.md

 ## Data Quality Results
 Data quality issues can be found by running `dbt test`.
 This command runs the data tests setup in the `core.yml` file and utilize the data quality testing features of dbt.
 In a production environment, most if not all these tests would be set to fail a pipeline.
-In this scenario, they are set to warn.
+As currently configured, they are set to warn.
 Sometimes the output of these tests inside the dbt CLI aren't the easiest to understand.
-Possible helpful solutions to this would be calling them with a Python script that would allow for much more custom logging or using a 3rd party tool to help format and track failures.
+Possible helpful solutions to this would be calling them with a Python script that would allow for much more custom logging or using a 3rd party tool to help format and track failures over time.

 See the `core.yml` file and the `data_tests` for more information on each data quality test.